leewillis77/Product-Requirements/readme.txt

 === Product Requirements ===
 Contributors: leewillis77
 Donate link: http://plugins.leewillis.co.uk/
-Tags: EDD, Easy Digital Downloads, plugins, requirements, products Requires at least: 3.8
+Tags: EDD, Easy Digital Downloads, WooCommerce, WC, plugins, requirements, products Requires at least: 3.8
 Tested up to: 3.8
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==
-Designed for users selling plugins with Easy Digital Downloads.
 Allows you to store a set of "Requirements" against a product, and display those on the product page in a widget.
+With built in compatibility for Easy Digital Downloads and WooCommerce - easily edit your products' requirements on the main WordPress post editing screen, and display them in a widget on your store's front end.

 The plugin's available for forking and contribution over on [GitHub](https://github.com/leewillis77/Product-Requirements)